VH-BKY. Lockheed 414-08 Hudson IVA c/n 6034.

 Issued to 1 OTU (Special Transport Flight) Bairnsdale - December 20, 1941

-Damaged when skipped off runway and went through a fence whilst landing at West Junction, Tasmania - July 10, 1942
+Damaged when skidded off runway and went through a fence whilst landing at West Junction, Tasmania - July 10, 1942

 Transferred to North Eastern Area to transport troops and supplies - December 10, 1942

-Operational flying was based at Ward's Airstrip, Port Moresby to Soputa and Dobodura
+Operational flying was based at Ward's Airstrip, Port Moresby then to Soputa and Dobodura

 Returned to 1 OTU - January 23, 1943